 A severe limitation is due to the large differences in principles of measurements.
 Single point and temporally integrated data (ground measurements) are compared to spatially integrated and instantaneous data (satellite estimates).
 An assumption of ergodicity (e.g. here equivalence between the temporal and spatial averages) is usually made.
-This assumption is correct only if the field is spatially homogeneous over an area much larger than a pixel.
-This is generally false when a significant physiographic feature is present.
+This assumption is correct only if the radiation field is spatially homogeneous over an area much larger than a pixel.
 Other local effects such as reflections on the surrounding slopes or the shadows of clouds may add to the difficulty in comparison.

-Perez et al. (1997), Zelenka et al. (1999) have observed the local variability of the SSI using measurements made by well-calibrated ground stations close to each other.
-They found that the variability itself is highly variable from one region to another.
-Nevertheless, they demonstrate that this variability cannot be ignored.
+Perez et al. (1997) and Zelenka et al. (1999) observed the local variability of SSI using measurements made by well-calibrated ground stations close to each other.
+They found that the variability itself is highly variable from one region to another and it cannot be ignored.
 Expressing this variability as the ratio of the variance relative to the mean value over the area, they found typical variability in hourly irradiances of 17 % for an area of 10 km in radius.
-This means that within a 10 x 10 km2 area, irradiances measured by a series of similar inter-calibrated sensors would exhibit the same mean value but would differ from hour-to-hour, with a relative variance equal to 17 %.
+This means that within a $10 \times 10 \text{ km}^2$ area, irradiances measured by a series of similar inter-calibrated sensors would exhibit the same mean value but would differ from hour-to-hour, with a relative variance equal to 17 %.
 Therefore, observing a relative difference hour-to-hour of 17% between a single pyranometer located in a pixel cannot mean that the satellite-derived irradiances are of bad quality.